atick-faisal/label-studio/docs/source/guide/access_tokens.md

 From here you can enable and disable token types.

-* When a certain token type is disabled, existing tokens will not be able to authenticate to the Label Studio platform.
+* When a certain token type is disabled, existing tokens will not be able to authenticate to the Annotation Hub platform.

 * Use the Personal Access Token Time-to-Live to set an expiration date for personal access tokens.
-This is only available for Label Studio Enterprise users.
+This is only available for Annotation Hub Enterprise users.

 ![Screenshot of Access Token window](/images/admin/token-settings.png)